HelloZeroNet/ZeroNet/README.md

  - to start it again from fresh terminal, you need to navigate to repo directory and:
  - `source venv/bin/activate`
  - `python3 zeronet.py`

+#### alternative script
+ - after installing general dependencies and cloning repo (as above), run `start-venv.sh` which will create a virtual env for you and install python requirements

 ## Current limitations